yoep/SEDS-Setup/README.md

 <pre><code>mkdir ~/spaceengineers
 cd ~/spaceengineers
-wget -O start.sh [https://github.com/ArghArgh200/SEDS-Setup/raw/master/start.sh](<https://github.com/ArghArgh200/SEDS-Setup/raw/master/start.sh>)</pre></code>
+wget -O start.sh link-to-start.sh
+chmod +x start.sh</pre></code>

 The script is hardcoded to put your server in ~/spaceengineers.
-If you want to make it less... hardcoded feel free to do so and share it back with me.
+If you want to change that... good luck.

 ###Step two: Check your wine version.